Journal of the History of Sexuality

 1 Gilbert Herdt, Guardians of the Flutes: Idioms of Masculinity (New York: McGraw Hill, 1981), 17.

 Chicago now discourages the use of ibid. (see 17th ed., 14.34).
 When references to the same work immediately follow each other, use shortened citations:

 5 Herdt, 21-25.

 Page numbers should always be given without an abbreviation (such as p. or pp. or pg.).
 If the note cites a multivolume work, the volume number should precede the page number, again without any identifying abbreviation (such as vol.), with the numbers separated by a colon:

-The first citation of a journal should include both the volume and issue numbers as well as the year date (but not the month or season).
+The first citation of a journal should include both the volume and issue numbers as well as the month or season (if applicable) and year.
 All page numbers follow a colon: